-The UCA maintains the pre-1 July 2001 treatment of some depreciating assets and capital expenditure such as certain primary production depreciating assets and capital expenditure.
+UCA maintain the pre-1 July 2001 treatment of some depreciating assets and capital expenditure such as certain primary production depreciating assets and capital expenditure.

-The UCA introduced deductions for some types of capital expenditure such as certain business and project-related costs; see Capital expenditure deductible under the UCA on page 30.
+UCA introduced deductions for some types of capital expenditure such as certain business and project-related costs; see Capital expenditure deductible under UCA on page 30.

-You use the UCA rules to work out deductions for the cost of your depreciating assets, including those acquired before 1 July 2001.
+You use these rules to work out deductions for the cost of your depreciating assets, including those acquired before 1 July 2001.
 You can generally deduct an amount for the decline in value of a depreciating asset you held to the extent that you used it for a taxable purpose.